-8) Help Charities with Free Work
+8. Help Charities With Free Work

 One thing to remember is that you don’t always have to be paid to offer your services.
 One of the biggest things you can do is provide your services to various charities.
 Not only will they appreciate it, but potential clients will see that you’re sympathetic and willing to help people out, even if you aren’t getting a check.

-They might see how well you did on the article and end up wanting to work with you.
+They might see how well you did in the article and end up wanting to work with you.
 The charity itself might also have some connections available for you.
 Now keep in mind, just because you’re doing the work for free doesn’t mean you shouldn’t give it your all, especially since the charity is trusting you and expecting good work

-9) Stay in Touch with Past Clients
+9. Stay in Touch With Past Clients

 You also want to make sure you stay in touch with past clients.
 Not only is there the possibility that they might have more work for you, but staying in touch will also show that you considered them more than just someone giving you a check.
 While clients understand that they are hiring you to do a job for them, they don’t usually want to feel like that’s all they are.